 - Did the project deliverables align with your initial goal?
 If not, how did they deviate from your goals?

 - Do you wish anything was done differently?

 - What’s one thing that you thought contributed to a great experience?

 Gathering this feedback gives you plenty of information to be able to improve your business and ensure you’re continually offering an excellent client experience.
 You might think your clients won’t want to take the time, but 67% of clients will consider leaving a review after a positive experience.

 Explore renewal options

-If applicable, the last step you should take with your clients is to see if they’re open to working on new projects.
+If applicable, the last step you should take with your clients is to see if they’re open to working on new projects together.

 For example, say you completed a successful project designing marketing collateral.
 As a next step, would they be interested in a website rebranding to match your designs?
 Using the information you’ve collected about them, you can offer something specific to their needs.

-If they aren’t applicable to more services, consider if they’d benefit from a digital product.
-Offers like templates, worksheets, or tutorials might provide long-term benefits or serve as an add-on to what you’ve already delivered for them.
+If they aren’t clients who would have repeat services, or open to continuing a contract, consider if they’d benefit from a digital product.
+Offers like templates, worksheets, classes/courses, or tutorials might provide long-term benefits or serve as an add-on to what you’ve already delivered for them.